-A specially created package of over 3,600 archival journals and four primary source collections covering the arts, sciences, and business.
+The JSTOR Secondary Schools Collection is a specially curated package of over 2,700 archival journals and four primary source collections covering the arts, sciences, and business.

 Academic journals to support student research and extended essays

-It includes access to the following collections: All Arts & Sciences Collections, Life Sciences Collection, Ecology 7 Botany II Collection, and Business IV Collection.
+It includes access to the following collections: All 15 Arts & Sciences Collections; the Life Sciences Collection; the Ecology & Botany II Collection; the Business IV Collection; and all four Primary Source Collections.

 JSTOR is considered a core resource by universities worldwide so the likelihood is your students will use JSTOR at university.
 Providing students with access to JSTOR now will help develop their research skills and give them a head start in their studies.

-- Text Analyzer – students can upload their own text or document and Text Analyzer processes the text to find the most significant topics and recommend relevant JSTOR content
+- Text Analyzer – students can upload their own text or document and the Text Analyzer processes the text to find the most significant topics and recommend relevant JSTOR content.

-Access is available via IP Authentication, Referring URL, Shibboleth, Username and Password.
+Access is available via IP Authentication, Shibboleth, Google and Microsoft Single Sign On (SSO), Username and Password.

 Usage statistics are available when you log into your admin account by clicking on www.jstor.org/analytics